OpenTelemetry Django Instrumentation¶

 pass

-DjangoInstrumentation().instrument(request_hook=request_hook, response_hook=response_hook)
+DjangoInstrumentor().instrument(request_hook=request_hook, response_hook=response_hook)

 Django Request object: https://docs.djangoproject.com/en/3.1/ref/request-response/#httprequest-objects Django Response object: https://docs.djangoproject.com/en/3.1/ref/request-response/#httpresponse-objects

-Capture HTTP request and response headers¶
+Capture HTTP request and response headers

-You can configure the agent to capture predefined HTTP headers as span attributes, according to the semantic convention.
+You can configure the agent to capture specified HTTP headers as span attributes, according to the semantic convention.

-Request headers¶
+Request headers

-To capture predefined HTTP request headers as span attributes, set the environment variable OTEL_INSTRUMENTATION_HTTP_CAPTURE_HEADERS_SERVER_REQUEST
+To capture HTTP request headers as span attributes, set the environment variable

-to a comma-separated list of HTTP header names.
+to a comma delimited list of HTTP header names.

 For example,

-export OTEL_INSTRUMENTATION_HTTP_CAPTURE_HEADERS_SERVER_REQUEST="content_type,custom_request_header"
+export OTEL_INSTRUMENTATION_HTTP_CAPTURE_HEADERS_SERVER_REQUEST="content-type,custom_request_header"

-will extract content_type and custom_request_header from request headers and add them as span attributes.
+from the request headers and add them as span attributes.

-in environment variable will be able capture header with name custom-header
+variable will capture the header named custom-header

 .